decoy-school/school-site/src/about-us/vacancies.md

 ---
 title: Job Vacancies
-documents: []
+documents:
+  - name: Child Protection and Safeguarding Policy
+    path: /uploads/2021-cp-and-safeguarding-policy.pdf
 ---
 We currently do not have any job vacancies at our school.

-Thank you for your interest.
+However, if you are interested in joinng our staff team, we are coomitted to safeguarding and would encourage you to read our Child Protection and Safeguarding Policy